ShanghaitechGeekPie/oj-backend/README.md

 **⚠️ 建设中**

 This part provides a RESTful API of user management, course/assignment details for the GeekPie OJ Project.
-This project is devleloped using `Python 3.7`, ` Django 2.1.3` and also the latest version of `Django RESTful Framework` directly cloned from GitHub.
+This project is devleloped using `Python 3.x`, ` Django 2.1.3` , `Django RESTful Framework` and `Django OIDC RP`.

 ## Deploy